-If only wisdom teeth could live up to the promise of their name.
-Far from promoting knowledge, the arrival of these third molars causes a lot of questions--- particularly, should they stay or should they go?
+Should i have my wisdom teeth extracted: If only wisdom teeth could live up to the promise of their name.
+Far from promoting knowledge, the arrival of these third molars causes a lot of questions— particularly, should they stay or should they go?
 Pre-emptive wisdom teeth removal has become a rite of passage for many adolescents, but can be controversial: Those who oppose early removal argue that the surgery is unnecessary, and, like all procedures, carries some risk.
 However, 80 to 90 percent of impacted wisdom teeth cause problems, ranging from overcrowding to pain.
-Therefore, most wisdom teeth should be removed.
+Therefore, most Wisdom Teeth Extracted should be removed.

 Wisdom Teeth 101